poseidonxy/vezeus/README.md

 # Setup steps for vezeus

 #1 Copy the contract address of the middleware contract deployed and update the different contracts.
-Below are the functions that enable you setup the middleware on each contract
+Below are the functions that enable you setup the middleware on each contract.

     - Handler Contract: "function setAuthorities()".

         The messenger address should be the middleware contract address.
 The caller address is the address which is responsible for the cronjob.

     - Membership contract: function setAuthorities()

     - veZeus contract: function setMiddlewareAddress()

     - vote contract: function setAuthorities()

 #2 Copy the address of vZeus contract, locate the "updateVeZeusContractAddress" function in veZeusData and update it